-The Gender Program Manager will ensure the integration of gender and social inclusion throughout the program’s activities, working closely with program leadership, partners, and other stakeholders.
-Key activities will include designing, implanting, and disseminating findings for gender and social inclusion analyses, gender and social inclusion action plans, and other approaches to achieving project goals.
+The Gender Program Manager (GPM) will ensure the integration of gender and social inclusion throughout the program’s activities, working closely with program leadership, partners, and other stakeholders.
+Key activities will include designing, implementing, and disseminating findings for gender and social inclusion analyses, gender and social inclusion action plans, and other approaches to achieving project goals.
 She/he will work closely with other project staff, such as with the Program Manager and Program Officers to ensure collection and disaggregation of gender and social inclusion related performance data and contribute to the analysis and interpretation of that data.
-The GPM will lead on key activities including planning and delivering public events, producing and communicating success stories related to women and vulnerable populations, and conducting gender training for program staff including local consultants.
+The GPM will lead on key activities including conducting gender training internally and externally, designing and implementing the facets of the AWLE project (skills development, HR policy updates, mentoring, and internships) to ensure impact, producing and communicating success stories related to women and vulnerable populations, and developing new sustainable gender-focused organizations in select national energy sectors..
 While the bulk of the position’s time will be focused on the AWLE project in Europe & Eurasia, the position will also provide leadership and support on other NARUC international gender projects and lead efforts for new business development.

 Project Management and Technical Support

-Design, conduct, and implement gender and social inclusion analyses and produce subsequent high-quality reports based on USAID’s Gender Policy, ADS 205, and other guiding documents.
+Designs, conducts, and implements gender and social inclusion analyses and produce subsequent high-quality reports based on USAID’s Gender Policy, ADS 205, and other guiding documents.

-Collaborate with project leadership, partners, grantees, and other stakeholders as appropriate to develop and execute public events, round tables, panels, road shows, town halls, and other events to: 1) highlight women and underserved groups in the energy sector, 2) to raise specific challenges or barriers women and other underserved groups encounter energy sector employees in technical or leadership positions, and 3) to identify concerns specific to women and underserved groups as consumers in regards to changes in energy markets.
+Bosters workplans and ME&L plans with development of a Gender and Social Inclusion Action Plan for AWLE project activities with well-defined goals and timelines, mapping out strategic areas for gender integration that articulate with Work Plans and ME&L plans.
+Collaborates with project leadership, partners, grantees, and other stakeholders as appropriate to develop and execute public events, round tables, panels, town halls, and other events to: 1) highlight career development and gender equitable policies and practices in the energy sector, 2) to mitigate specific challenges or barriers women and other underserved groups encounter as energy sector employees in technical or leadership positions, and 3) to identify opportunities to promote STEM and energy sector careers at all levels.

-Review and provide gender-sensitive feedback on draft policies, legislation, regulatory documents, outreach strategies for technical training recruitment, and other project products for integrated, effective, and context-specific gender and social inclusion content, language, and representation.
+Reviews and provides gender-sensitive feedback on draft HR/organizational policies, legislation, regulatory documents, outreach strategies for technical training and recruitment, and other project products for integrated, effective, and context-specific gender and social inclusion content, language, and representation.